matejonnet/ceylon-openshift/README.md

 1. Create JBoss AS applications:

         rhc app create -t jbossas-7 -a myceylonapp

 1. Optionaly you can remove OpenShift sample applications

         cd myceylonapp
         rm -r src/main/webapp/*

 1. Use files from this github repo to add Ceylon runtime and required modules to JBoss AS.
 Avoiding conflicts specify git options to prefer this repo content.

         cd myceylonapp (if you are not here yet) git remote add ceylon-openshift https://github.com/matejonnet/ceylon-openshift
         git pull -s recursive -X theirs ceylon-openshift master

 1. Push everithing to OpenShift:

         git push origin master

-1. See the demo application in web browser \<your app name\>-\<your domain name\>.rhcloud.com
+1. See a demo application in a web browser at \<your app name\>-\<your domain name\>.rhcloud.com.

 1. Try to modify demo application *src/main/ceylon/org/jboss/ceylon/demo/servlet/Run.ceylon.*

 After code changes do a git commit and push to OpenShift:

         git commit -a -m"My changes to sample." git push origin master

-Run.ceylon is an entry point for all request to your application.
-It must implement service method:
+Run.ceylon is an entry point for all request to your application, it must implement service method:

         shared void service(HttpServletRequest req, HttpServletResponse resp)

 If you rename entry class or move it to different package, you need to update configuration to point to your class.